ysw1021/ScoPE/README.md

 Our code is based on [Fairseq](https://github.com/facebookresearch/fairseq).

+Our implementation of the loss function for ScoPE training can be found at **fairseq_custom/fairseq/criterions/scope_loss.py**

 ## Requirements
 python == 3.8 (observed error about importing fairseq in python version >= 3.10)